Find Affordable College Courses

 Auburn Animal Science Master’s Program

-During the 2020-2021 academic year, 15 students graduated with a master's degree in animal science from Auburn.
-About 53% were men and 47% were women.
-Nationwide, master's degree programs only see 36% men graduate in animal science each year.
-Auburn does a better job at serving the male population as it supports 17% more men than average.
+For the most recent academic year available, 31% of animal science master's degrees went to men and 69% went to women.
+Nationwide, master's degree programs only see 19% men graduate in animal science each year.
+Auburn does a better job at serving the male population as it supports 13% more men than average.

 undefined